Home Loan Qualifying- Plan For It

 Saving For A Down Payment:

-Aim for a 20 percent down payment, which is the best because mortgage insurance will go away.
-Remember that you may have to weigh putting 20% down between paying off debt to lower ratios or to qualify for a larger loan.
+Sometimes you may have to weigh putting 20% down between paying off debt to lower ratios or qualifying for a larger loan.
 Don’t forget that besides the down payment, there are closing costs.

 Keep Your Job To Qualify: